defaulito/Computercraft-FNAF-office-power-and-control-system-script/README.md

 In the future this will probably be switched to a separate configuration file for more a more user friendly experience and the ability to update the script without having to re-apply your edits.

 Resourcepack I used to change the look of computercraft: https://modrinth.com/resourcepack/create-computercraft

+You are free to use, modify, and redistribute the code as long as you link to this repository and not modify the code in any malicious way.